In this article you will learn how to offload audio plugin processing to remote computers on your network using AudioGridder.

 The actual values in this list depend on the buffer size setting in Gig Performer’s Audio Options.
 Of course, higher buffer size means more latency, as indicated in the screenshot above.

-If you create a simple plugin chain in Gig Performer and wire the AudioGridder plugin, you’ll notice that the reverb is applied to your sound:
+Create a simple plugin chain in Gig Performer and wire the AudioGridder plugin.
+You’ll notice that the reverb is applied to your sound:

 Alternatively, if you don’t need to stream the plugin’s editor (the whole GUI), you can just retrieve the plugin’s parameters (which will result in the better performance):